WormBase/wb-search/README.md

 To make a production-like environment locally, `(cd eb/default/ && make eb-local-run)`.

+**Troubleshooot tip:**
+- If `ERROR: InvalidProfileError - The config profile (eb-cli) could not be found` occurs while running on the development server instance, running `eb init` in the appropriate directory, ie. `eb/indexer/` or `eb/default`, seems to fix that.
+Remember that instance profile rather than user profile is used on the development server instance.

 ### Deploy Hotfix

 Critical bug fixes are sometimes applied outside of the schedule releases to the production environment.